 Unlevered Beta is the measurement of the risk of a company without the impact of debt.
 It is also known as Asset Beta and is used to measure the risk of an unleveraged company to the risk in the market.

-- An unlevered beta will always be lower than the levered beta since it strips off the debt component which adds to the risk.
-If it is positive, then the investors will invest in this particular stock when the prices are expected to rise and if the unlevered beta is negative then the investors will invest in the stock when the prices are expected to fall.
+- An unlevered beta will always be lower than the levered betaLevered BetaLevered beta measures the systematic risk of a stock that includes risk due to macroeconomic events like war, political events, recession, etc. Systematic risk is inherent to the entire market and is also known as undiversifiable risk. since it strips off the debt component, which adds to the risk.
+If it is positive, investors will invest in this particular stock when the prices are expected to rise.
+If the unlevered beta is negative, investors will invest in the stock when the prices are expected to fall.

 Unlevered Beta Formula

 You can calculate Unlevered Beta using the below formula –